DMASCoreDeclan/tic-tac-toe-js/README.md

 ## Design

 ### Imagery
-The imagery used on the Mind Yoga site is very important to the overall experience of the user.
-A nature theme is consistently used across all imagery with lots of green foliage and forest scenes.
-This gives the sense of grounding in nature which has great benefits for mental health and is intended to invoke a sense of calm in the user.
-The colour green is also important as this ties into the main colour scheme of the site.
+There is no imagery in the application other than icons and hover effects.
+The app was designed so that nothing can happen unless you participate withing the realms of the app.
+Within the page boundaries, visual clues are given on what you can/should do or a popu appears with clear instructions on your next possible options.

 ### Colours
-The colour scheme of the website is white and green with varying shades of green used to tie in with the nature imagery.
-A dark grey font is used which has a good contrast with the light green and white backgrounds making it easy to read.
+The colour scheme of the website are Black, white and green with varying shades of green used for the hover effect.

 ### Fonts
-The Montserrat font is the main font used throughout the whole website.
-This font was imported via [Google Fonts](https://fonts.google.com/).
-I'm using Sans Serif as a backup font, in case for any reason the main font isn't being imported into the site correctly.
+The "Permanent Marker" font is the main font used for the mark of X or O.  This font was imported via [Google Fonts](https://fonts.google.com/).
+I'm used Cursive as a backup font, in case for any reason the main font isn't being imported into the site correctly.

 ## Wireframes
 Wireframes were produced using Balsamiq.